-Who?
-Topic Required actions CLUBS Code of Behaviour In Appendix 1 you will find the Code of Behaviour The FA has produced to ensure a commitment for all involved to adhere to Covid-19 adaptations.
+Who? Торіс Required actions CLUBS Code of Behaviour In Appendix 1 you will find the Code of Behaviour The FA has produced to ensure a commitment for all involved to adhere to Covid-19 adaptations.
 The Covid-19 officer for each club will be responsible for communicating the code of behaviour to all players, coaches and volunteers within the club.
+All participants, including those playing games in indoor venues should ensure they familiarise themselves with the code of behaviour and comply with it.
 Participants must be clear that they are opting-in to participating as defined in The FA's guidance about risk and risk mitigation.
-MEDICS Treatment The FA has produced a detailed First Aid Guidance document for First Aid which can be found here . of injuries Injuries during play should still be treated as participant health and safety is of utmost importance.
-In all cases but particularly where medical treatment is needed, the best form of protection is through rigorous cleaning, personal hygiene and regular hand hygiene.
-An increased frequency of cleaning and disinfection of all surfaces and equipment, using standard household cleaning and disinfection products, will be recommended in The FA's supporting medical guidance which can be found here .
+MEDICS Treatment The FA has produced a detailed First Aid Guidance document which can be found here. of injuries Injuries during play should still be treated as participant health and safety is of utmost importance.
+In all cases, but particularly where medical treatment is needed, the best form of protection is through rigorous cleaning, personal hygiene and regular hand hygiene.
+An increased frequency of cleaning and disinfection of all surfaces and equipment, using standard household cleaning and disinfection products, is recommended in The FA's supporting medical guidance which can be found here .
 If a participant gets injured, a member of their household can assist if present and appropriate, but others (including match officials and teammates and coaches) will still need to socially distance unless a life- or limb-threatening injury necessitates compromising guidelines to provide emergency care.
 If there is a first-aider or other medical personnel present, they should be equipped with the appropriate PPE (including face coverings) to protect themselves and others if they need to compromise social-distancing guidelines to provide medical assistance.
 After contact with an injured participant, the person who has administered first aid should clean their hands thoroughly with soap and water or alcohol hand sanitiser at the earliest opportunity.
 This advice is applicable to all situations, regardless of whether there was close contact or social distancing was maintained.
 The first aider should also avoid touching their mouth, eyes and nose.
-Physios or their equivalent or anyone who is administering any form of treatment, should keep a record of each participant they have come into contact with for NHS Test and Trace purposes.
+Physios or their equivalent, or anyone who is administering any form of treatment, should keep a record of each participant they have come into contact with for NHS Test and Trace purposes.
 Further information for those who may need to act as a 'first responder' role in a sports setting can be found here.
 If a participant becomes Covid-19 symptomatic during the activity, they should immediately remove themselves from the session and return home as soon as possible.
 NHS guidance on further management of symptoms should be followed.
 MATCH OFFICIALS Social distancing Match officials should observe The FA's guidance in the same way as participants are required to.